ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 <center> <img src="{{ site.baseurl }}/img/forest_panel.png" alt="Img" style="width: 900px;"/> </center>

 We are now ready to model how each population has changed over time.
 There are 1785 populations, so with this one code chunk, we will run 1785 models and tidy up their outputs.
 You can read through the line-by-line comments to get a feel for what each line of code is doing.

+__One specific thing to note is that when you add the `lm()` function in a pipe, you have to add `data = .`, which means use the outcome of the previous step in the pipe for the model.__

 ```r
 # Calculate population change for each forest population